alan-turing-institute/ARC-MTQE/README.md

 make analyse_da_xl
 ```

-To make COMETKiwi-22 predictions for the  CED test data:
+To make COMETKiwi-22 predictions for the  CED test and validation data:

 ```bash
 make analyse_ced